dyff.schema¶

 Dyff uses pydantic models to formalize all of its data schemas.
 We also use the models to generate schemas in the JSON Schema format, which, in turn, form part of the OpenAPI specification of the Dyff API.

-.
-To convert a model instance to a JSON string, use model.json()
+use ModelType.model_validate(data).
+To create a model instance from a JSON

 Note that in some cases, the